ln2t/cvrmap/README.md

 A normative dataset can be downloaded from openneuro: [ds004604](https://openneuro.org/datasets/ds004604)

-CVRmap is also distributed as a package, the full API documentation being [here](https://ln2t.github.io/cvrmap).
+CVRmap is also distributed as a package, the full API documentation being [here](https://ln2t.github.io/cvrmap)

 # Installation

 # Note about dependencies

-Apart from the python3 dependencies specified in `requirements.txt`, the package uses FSL (see https://fsl.fmrib.ox.ac.uk/fsl/fslwiki).
+All dependencies are specified in `requirements.txt`.
-If you are using the container solutions below (option 1 and 2), you don't have to worry about installing FSL as the container already has it.

 # Option 1: docker (recommended option!)